Indian edtech giant Byju’s in talks to raise over $600 million at $15 billion valuation – TechCrunch

 A Byju’s spokesperson declined to comment last month and earlier this week.

-The startup plans to use the fresh capital to acquire more startups.
+The startup plans to use the fresh capital, in part, to acquire more startups.
 It is currently in talks with a U.S.-based firm — the name of which TechCrunch could not ascertain — for an acquisition, and is conducting due diligence to buy Indian physical coaching institute Aakash, the people said, requesting anonymity as talks are private.
-Byju’s acquired WhiteHat Jr, which offers online coding classes to school-going students in India and the U.S., for $300 million a year ago.
+Byju’s acquired WhiteHat Jr., which offers online coding classes to school-going students in India and the U.S., for $300 million a year ago.

 Byju’s prepares students pursuing undergraduate and graduate-level courses, and in recent years it has also expanded its catalog to serve all school-going students.
-Tutors on Byju’s app tackle complex subjects using real-life objects such as pizza and cake.
+Tutors on the Byju’s app tackle complex subjects using real-life objects such as pizza and cake.

 The pandemic, which prompted New Delhi to enforce a months-long nationwide lockdown and close schools, accelerated its growth, and those of several other online learning startups including Unacademy and Vedantu.

 It has amassed over 80 million users, 5.5 million of whom are paying subscribers.
-Byju’s, which is profitable, generated revenues of over $100 million in the U.S. last year, Deborah Quazzo, Managing Partner of GSV Ventures, said at a session held by Indian venture fund Blume Ventures earlier this week.
+Byju’s, which is profitable, generated revenues of over $100 million in the U.S. last year, Deborah Quazzo, managing partner of GSV Ventures (which has backed the Indian startup), said at a session held by Indian venture fund Blume Ventures earlier this week.

-The startup executives said at a recent UBS event that Byju’s current revenue runrate is $800 million, a figure they expect will reach $1 billion in the next 12-15 months.
+The startup executives said at a recent UBS event that Byju’s current revenue run rate is $800 million, a figure they expect will reach $1 billion in the next 12-15 months.

-Byju’s is currently the second most valuable startup, behind financial services startup Paytm, which was valued at $16 billion in its previous fundraise.
+Byju’s is currently the second most valuable startup in India, behind financial services startup Paytm, which was valued at $16 billion in its previous fundraise.